Mehrangarh: History

-Within the fort are several brilliantly crafted and decorated palaces.
+Within the fort are several decorated palaces.
 These include, Moti Mahal (Pearl Palace), Phool Mahal (Flower Palace), Sheesha Mahal (Mirror Palace), Sileh Khana and Daulat Khana.
 The museum houses a collection of palanquins, howdahs, royal cradles, miniatures, musical instruments, costumes, and furniture.
-The ramparts of the fort house preserved old cannon (including the famous Kilkila), and provided a breath-taking view of the city.
+The ramparts of the fort house preserved old cannons (including the Kilkila cannon), and provided a view of much of the city.

 This is the gate to a market inside the Mehrangarh Fort.
 The wall is adorned with paintings of Gods and Goddesses.